- Customer Experience and Contact Centre Services

 Taking all this together, as both employees and customers, the 55+ generation have a surprising amount of power, so, as Patrick Swayze famously said,

 “Don’t put Baby in the corner.”

-Our Disruptor Series takes a deeper dive into the issues facing the CX industry, including the impact of generational shifts and AI and Automation.
+Our Disruptor Series takes a deeper dive into the issues facing the CX industry, including the impact of generational shifts, AI and Automation and Emotional Connections.
 Contact Ewan McKay – firstname.lastname@example.org for more details on our corporate events and check out Webhelp jobs for information on our current opportunities.